Charles launches Australian version of his King’s Foundation charity

 Practical education and training programmes in traditional and heritage craft will also be developed at Hillview.

-Kristina Murrin, the Australian-born chief executive of The King’s Foundation, said the new foundation was a sign of Charles’s affection for Australia.
+Kristina Murrin, the Australian-born chief executive of The King’s Foundation, said the new foundation is a sign of Charles’s affection for Australia.

 Ms Murrin said: “Establishing a permanent presence for The King’s Foundation here is testament to His Majesty’s affection for Australia and commitment to extending the reach of the sustainable communities work undertaken by The King’s Foundation elsewhere in the world.